Know Your Risks

 Have sex with multiple partners

-Have sex with anonymous partner(s) or have met partner(s) on an app/online
+Have sex with anonymous partner(s) or met partner(s) on an app/online

-THREE OF THE EASIEST WAYS TO REDUCE THAT RISK?
+THREE OF THE EASIEST WAYS TO REDUCE YOUR RISK ARE:

 - REGULAR CONDOM USE